List of Shortland Street characters introduced in 2011: Alexander Murphy

+Dr. Alexander Murphy was Brooke's (Beth Allen) high school sweet heart and the auditor for her research project.
+Brooke was initially displeased to see Alex as her auditor but when the two discussed their dating in 1999 they discovered their break up was a misunderstanding and the two reconciled.
+Winston (Min Kim) strove to drive the two apart and successfully broke them up when he told of Brooke's many conquests.
+However the two got back together and successfully drove Winston from the country.
+Alex proposed and bought a house for the two but when he learned Brooke had stolen her research project, he was appalled and broke it off, before selling the house and fleeing Ferndale.

 Bailey Finch

 Bailey Finch was Hunter's (Lee Donoghue) drug dealer and fellow junkie.
 Hunter helped Bailey receive morphine in exchange for pills but later Bailey encouraged Hunter to use speed.
 By the end of the year, Hunter started living at Bailey's drug house and the two became burglars.
 The two decided to rob a pharmacy and when Daniel (Ido Drent) confronted the two, Bailey bludgeoned him with a crowbar, giving him long term brain damage.
 He also tried to stab Jill (Natalie Medlock) before fleeing.
 Hunter's father Callum (Peter Mochrie) later tracked Bailey down, only for Bailey to escape and Callum to find Hunter had overdosed.
 It was later announced Bailey was in rehab, only to return in May 2012 in a drug seeking attempt.
 However, after stealing drugs and running from the hospital doctors, Bailey ended up on the roof and caused a helicopter crash.
 He later nearly died from an overdose which resulted in Callum nearly getting fired.